Tangent categories of algebras over operads: Colored operads

-Explicitly, for $\ovl{w}$ of arity $k$, the composition product is given by the formula:
+Explicitly, for $\ovl{w}$ of arity $k$, the composition product is given by the formula

-where the coproduct runs over all isomorphism classes of objects $(\phi: \uline{k}\lrar \uline{n},\ovl{v}: (\uline{k} \coprod \uline{n})_+ \lrar W) \in \text{Dec}_W$ such that $\ovl{v}|_{\uline{k}_+} = \ovl{w}$, while $\Aut(\phi,v)$ is the automorphism group $(\phi,v)$ in $\Dec_W$.
-We refer the reader to~\cite[\S 3]{PS14} for more details on the composition product (which is called the ``substitution product'' in loc.cit.).
+where the coproduct runs over all isomorphism classes of objects $(\phi: \uline{k}\lrar \uline{n},\ovl{v}: (\uline{k} \coprod \uline{n})_+ \lrar W) \in \Dec_W$ such that $\ovl{v}|_{\uline{k}_+} = \ovl{w}$, while $\Aut(\phi,v)$ is the automorphism group $(\phi,v)$ in $\Dec_W$.
+We refer the reader to~\cite[\S 3]{PS18} for more details on the composition product (which is called the ``substitution product'' in loc. cit.).

+\begin{rem} The composition product determines a (non-symmetric) monoidal structure on $\SymSeq_W$ whose unit is the symmetric sequence $1_{\SymSeq_W}$ such that $1_{\SymSeq}(\ovl{w})$ is the unit of $\M$ when $\ovl{w}$ is constant and of arity $1$ and is initial otherwise.
+We note that the composition product preserves colimits in the left entry (see~\cite[Proposition 3.6]{PS18}), but generally not in the right.
+However, as can be seen by inspecting the formula in~\eqref{e:composition}, for a fixed $X \in \SymSeq_W$ which is concentrated in arity $1$, the functor $X \circ (-)$ does preserve colimits. \end{rem}

 \begin{define} A \textbf{$W$-colored (symmetric) operad} $\P$ is a monoid object in $\SymSeq_W(\M)$ with respect to the composition product described above.
 We will usually not mention the term ``symmetric'' explicitly when discussing such operads, and will omit the term ``$W$-colored'' whenever $W$ is clear in the context.
-We will denote by $\Op_W(\M)$ the category of $W$-colored operads in $\M$. \end{define} Explicitly, a $W$-colored operad $\P$ consists of objects $\P(\ovl{w})$, considered as parametrizing \textbf{$n$-ary operations from $w_1, ..., w_n$ to $w_{\ast}$}, and for every $\phi:\uline{k} \lrar \uline{n}$ and $\ovl{v}: (\uline{k} \coprod \uline{n})_+ \lrar W$ as above, a composition operation
+We will denote by $\Op_W(\M)$ the category of $W$-colored operads in $\M$. \end{define} Explicitly, a $W$-colored operad $\P$ consists of objects